Baha3joe/telegram-clipper-bot/README.md

 ---
-title: Bahajoe
+title: AI Video Clipper Telegram Bot (Docker)
-emoji: 🐢
+emoji: 🚀
-colorFrom: purple
+colorFrom: blue
-colorTo: gray
+colorTo: green
-sdk: gradio
-sdk_version: 6.1.0
+sdk: docker  <-- IMPORTANT: We are changing this to 'docker'
-app_file: app.py
+app_file: bot.py
 pinned: false
-This line is to force the Docker configuration to be reloaded.

 ---

-This line is to force the Docker configuration to be reloaded.
-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference This line is to force the Docker configuration to be reloaded.
+# 🤖 AI Video Clipper Telegram Bot

+This Space runs a Dockerized Telegram bot for creating YouTube video clips with automatic captions and tags.

+To use the bot, please chat with the Telegram Bot directly.